baha-homidov/tic-tac-toe/README.md

 # Simple "Tic-Tac-Toe" game

-  It's a simple "Tic-Tac-Toe" game written in C++ which runs in Command line.
+  It's a simple "Tic-Tac-Toe" game implemented in C++ which runs in Command line.